isomerpages/cris-precise/news-and-highlights/in-the-news/_posts/2026-03-10-post-GA4GH 14th Plenary will take place in Singapore.md

 <p>Seow Shih Wee, Conference Programme Co-Chair and Senior Director, PRECISE,
-said, “By any global measure, Singapore is a small country, yet in the fast-moving field of precision medicine, we have been able to contribute in ways that are internationally recognised, built on</p>
-<p>sustained public trust, long-term commitment, and a whole-of-nation effort
-to do things carefully and transparently.
+said, “By any global measure, Singapore is a small country, yet in the fast-moving field of precision medicine, we have been able to contribute in ways that are internationally recognised, built on sustained public trust, long-term commitment, and a whole-of-nation effort to do things carefully and transparently.
 We are privileged to co-organise the GA4GH Plenary in Singapore — and in Asia for the first time — underscoring the importance of global representation and collaboration in shaping a more inclusive, future-ready genomic ecosystem.”</p>
 <p>The plenary meeting will convene people from across the health and biomedical
 ecosystem, including clinicians, researchers, scientists, healthcare professionals, policymakers, and representatives of genomic initiatives, among others.</p>